After Adcock’s Yard, we pause to examine the Potter family.

 Sarah Potter (nee East) died at Ilkeston Park house on December 15th 1853, aged 58, and her widower died there on November 30th 1855, aged 82.

-Elizabeth, baptised on April 23rd 1775, married Alexander Mellor Barker on April 18th 1801, and in nine years of marriage the couple had at least seven children ….
+Elizabeth, born also at Ilkeston Mill, and baptised on April 23rd 1775, married Alexander Mellor Barker on April 18th 1801, and in nine years of marriage the couple had at least seven children ….

 ….
 James Alexander (1801) who married Elizabeth Copeman of Blyborough, Lincolnshire, on April 4th 1826.
 They had three children before Elizabeth died at Ilkeston in 1834, aged 27.
 James Alexander then remarried, to Matilda Ball on January 1st 1841.
 There were at least six further children.
 James traded as a butcher in Ilkeston.